mesosphere-backup/hackers-at-berkeley/README.md

 To run it as a one off, clone this repo and see `splmeter.py -h` for usage instructions.

-To install it as a long running service (this will reboot your Pi):
+To install it as a long running service (this will reboot your Pi), passing in the ID of the node:

-    wget https://raw.githubusercontent.com/mesosphere/hackers-at-berkeley/master/micstream/install.sh && sudo bash install.sh
+    wget https://raw.githubusercontent.com/mesosphere/hackers-at-berkeley/master/micstream/install.sh && sudo bash install.sh 1

 ## 3) Perimeter